What Chemicals Make up Crackle Glaze?

 As an affiliate, we may earn a commission from qualifying purchases.
 We get commissions for purchases made through links on this website from Amazon and other third parties.

-You may have heard of crackle glaze, or also called crazing.
+You may have heard of crackle glaze, also called crazing.
 This does involve a specific technique, but there are a few chemicals that can help with creating this, and here, we’ll talk about what they are.

 crackle glaze

-What You Always need in Crackle Glaze
+What You Always Need in Crackle Glaze

 If you want crackle glaze, you need two types of oxides, and they are as follows: